jhu-saw/sawNDITracker/README.md

   * Linux and Windows
   * NDI Polaris (old generation), Spectra, Vicra and Aurora

-:warning: This code supports older devices with serial ports and will likely also work with USB devices.
+:warning: This code supports devices with serial port and will likely also work with USB devices.
 It will not work with Ethernet based devices (e.g. Polaris Vega).

 The `ros` folder contains code for a ROS node that interfaces with the sawNDITracker component and publishes the 3D transformations of each tracked tool as well as a point cloud for all stray markers.
 It also broadcasts transformations for `tf2`.
 To build the ROS node, make sure you use `catkin build`.